-Timperland and Tiburon will conare, free of charge, one mutually acceptable 30-acre site with the fee simple title to the School Board of Lee County.
-Florida.
+- 1. Timberland and Tipuron will conace, free of charge, one mutually acceptable 30 acre site with the fee simple title to the School Board of Lee County.
+Florida. - z.
+All roads, utilities to include vater, sewer, and electricity vill be furnished free of charge to the property line of the site being denated. - Should Timberland and Tiburon choose to pay dash.

-All roads, utilities to include water, sever, and electricity will be furnished free of charge to the property line of the site being donated."
-Should Timberland and Tiburon choose to pry cash. in lieu of property, the value of the property shall be the appraised value at the time of the transfer.
-The appraisal shall be made by a certified property appraiser nutually agreeable to both the developer. the School Board.
-Should payment's be spread over = period of time, each installment shall be based on an updated appraisal at the time of each installact.
-The vilue of at least 15 acres shall be paid prior to Wirch 1, 1967 with the balacce being paid fittie cight (f) years from the date of the Development Order improving the development of Timberlind and Tiberon.
+in lieu of property, the value of the property shall

+be the appraised value at the rime of the transfer.

+The appraised shall be made by a certified property appraises naturally agreeable to both the developer.

+and the School Board.
+Should payments be appraised

+over a period of time, cach installment shall be

+based on an updated appraisal at the time of each installment.
+The value of at least 15 acres shall be paid prior to March 1, 1967 with the balance being paid within dight (8) years from the date of the

-If Theberlard and Tiburor should choose to per clasin lieu of property, it shall satisfy the School Board if Tieberland and Tiburor builds or chuses to be built as extension of Estero.
-Springs Drive (Fillians Road) East from U.S. 41 to the East property lice to concect with River Banch Road, to fielude all access roads, acceleration and deceleration inves and traffic lights to Lee County specifications, excluding the cost of construction of the fillion and the required signalization.
-Tieberland and Tiburon agrees to cooperate with the property owner republic, the construction of the road and further agrees to per all exclusions cost and fors and further agrees to per all exclusions for the states of Coralico Parkway from Corkserew Road South to the section line and West to River Ranch Road connecting to the proposed road on the attached drawing.
+Davelopment Order improving the development of - Timberland and Tiburon about choose to pay class in lieu of property.
+It shall satisfy the School Board in Timberland and Tiburon builds or causes to be built an extension of Entero.
+Springs Drive (Fillians Road) Exact from U.S. 41 to the East property line to consect with River Pauch Road, to include and traffic lights to Lee Countr specializations, excluding the cost of construction of the ridical crossing and the required signalization.
+Thebriland and Tiburon agrees to cooperate with the property owner regarding the construction of the road and further agrees to pay all capturering cost and focal find the late of the said focal foc of Coralico Parkvar from Corkscrew Road South to the secretor line and West to River Ranch Road connecting to the proposed road on the attached drawing.

-This road shall be constructed at no cost to the School Board of Lee County, Florida and shall be completed prior to March 1, 1987.
-Should Timberland and Tiburca choose this optica, the appraised value of their property as of October 1.
-1985 shall be used to determine the value of cash in lieu of property.
+This road shall. be constructed at no cost to the School Board of Lee County, Florida and shall be completed prior to March 1, 1987.
+Should Timberland and Tiburca choose this option, the appraised value of their property as of October 1, 1985 shall be used to determine the value of each in lieu of property.

-Should The School Board of Lee Courty, Floridz, Institute & school impact fee which provides for the acquisition of school sites with impact fees, Tinberland and Tiburon will be given credit for their donarion.

-The conditions in this zgreenent are subject to Timberland and Tiburon receiving approval of its Development Order inon Lee Courty.
+- S. Should The School Board of Lee Courty, Florida, institute a school impact fee which provides for the acquisition of school sites with impact fees, libertand and Tiburon will be given credit for their dosarios. - 6.
+The conditions in this agreement are subject to Timberland and Tiburon receiving approval of its Development Order from Lee County.

-THE SCHOOL BOASD OF LEE COUNTY, FLORIDA FAYNA C. Pare, Chalfrens Dared 200 Car of Human, 1965
+THE SCHOOL BOASD OF LEE COUNTY FLORIDA FAYAL C. Page, Chalfreno

+Dated: 200 day of Humir, 1965.